SatherWS/Assurance_Wireless/README.md

+# Assurance Wireless Website Version 2.0
-# Lifeline Application Management & Support System
+### A Lifeline Application Management & Support System
-This repository contains a hypothetical web application for Assurance Wireless.
-This project's goal is to improve Assurance Wireless's Lifeline application process.
-This project was written using Visual Studio Code IDE.
-Other text editors like PyCharm could work aswell.
+This repository contains a rebuild of the current website https://www.assurancewireless.com/.
+The goals of this project is to improve Assurance Wireless's Lifeline application process by implementing the following features and services.
+* Improved Online Application
+* Application Status Checker
+* Application Management Console for AW Employees
+* Technical support chat room.

 ## Problems to Solve:
 ### Web App Functions / UI Tools